Tuesday, March 25, 2025

 3/10/2025

 Later that morning I was driving down to my hometown, going to a friends place to payback some money I'd borrowed.
-I'd been at his place once before but didn't remember exactly where it was.
+I'd been at his house once before but didn't remember exactly where it was.
 No, that's not the issue, no one can be faulted for not knowing someplace that they've only been to once.
-It was that I was having trouble navigating my hometown, a town that had been etched into my permanent memory.
+It was that I was having trouble navigating my hometown, a town that has been etched into my permanent memory.
 Regardless of cosmetic changes my internal compass should have gotten me through that town with my eyes tied behind my back.
 I had taken the fabled 'back roads' to kill time waiting for him to text me the street address.
 There were traffic circles that never existed before, and some new streets and buildings but the land was the land, it covered all the same ground.
 I had trod these acres a thousand times before.
 Somehow, I was LOST?
 Then just as the text dinged, I recognized a landmark and was back going in the right direction.

 These were not hard things to do, not rocket surgery, as they say.
-I am not incompetent, never have been.
+I am not incompetent, I never have been.
 I can do a lot of things pretty well, not that I'm an ace at anything in particular, but I can walk, talk, chew gum and subnet mask your IPv4 Class C network all at once.
 Or at least I could.
 Not so sure anymore.
 I've only been away from my career for 3 years and it's all gone.
 Ah, they say we remember what's important.
-Let's hope so.
+Well, let's hope so.